Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 📌 Disclaimer & Verification

-NEET dates and seat matrix are based on the latest publicly available data.
-Always re-verify with official sources during the live cycle: NEET-UG NTA · MCC · National Medical Commission.
+NEET dates, seat matrix, fees and quota rules are based on the latest publicly available data as of 18 June 2026 and may change for the live cycle.
+Expected cutoffs and score targets are trend-based estimates, not guarantees.
+Always re-verify with official sources during the live cycle: NEET-UG NTA · MCC · National Medical Commission · and your respective State DME portal.